matusnovak/fineframework/doc/markdown/tutorial-linux.md

 ### There are two options to install FineFramework

 You can either download precompiled library files from [GitHub Release Page](https://github.com/matusnovak/fineframework/releases).
 Look for the most recent release and download the **ffw-x86_64-linux-gnu.zip** zip file!
-All necessary third party **static libraries** were linked, therefore there is no need to download them (such as GLFW3).
+Necessary third party **static libraries** were linked, therefore there is no need to download them (such as GLFW3, libpng, libjpeg, libfreetype, libz, libtiff).

 Or, you can download the source code and build it by yourself.